Burnside High School Burnside High School

 Topics include:

 Going Global - apply a range of geographic skills and concepts in both local and global settings.
-Contexts include the geography of food; famine, food security, food miles, globesity, future food (bugs for dinner anyone?)
 This introductory topic provides a good foundation in geography literacy, thinking and analysis.

 Landscapes Unlocked - experience a three-day field trip to the Mackenzie Basin and Aoraki Mt.Cook.
 Learn about the formation of this dynamic and special environment and how we can ensure it has a sustainable future.
 Students will learn about the physical geography and the unique interacting natural processes that have produced this landscape.
 Consider tectonic processes, climatic processes, glacial processes, fluvial processes and vegetation processes.
 Understand the natural processes of erosion, transport and deposition.
 The human geography discovers how people have interacted with this environment over time eg; Early Māori, settlers, tourism, farming, recreation, conservation, hydro power.